 The images on this page link directly to WordPress websites built by HolmPage Productions.

 WordPress is a widely-used, open-source application for building websites.
 It’s used by more than any other content management system.

 It can be installed on a domain either as part of a site or as the basis of the entire site.

 Edit it yourself: WordPress allows the site owner or other contributors to make additions to the site themselves.

-All of the new sites and redesigns that I’m creating nowadays are built on WordPress, whether my clients want to edit their own site or not.
+All of the new sites and redesigns that I’ve built in the last 15 years or so are built on WordPress, whether my clients want to edit their own site or not.
 There are many other reasons to choose WordPress.

 I also offer WordPress lessons and coaching in person or on the phone.